Dworcowa Street: Heinrich Kirsch tenement, at 86

-Heinrich Kirsch was the owner of the newly commissioned house to Rudolf Kern at Bahnhoffstraße 56.
+Heinrich Kirsch was the owner of the newly commissioned house to Rudolf Kern at Bahnhofstraße 56.
 He lived there until World War I.

 At the same time, the architect has been building his own house at 1 Adam Mickiewicz Alley.
 The building underwent a thorough renovation in 2020.

 The main elevation, now refurbished, reveals Art Nouveau inclinations: curved shapes of the gable, portals and transom emphasize the Secession inspiration of Rudolf Kern.
 In addition, the facade strikes by its huge bay window, topped by a balcony.